browserstack/playwright-browserstack/README.md

 5. If you are trying to run your own Jest tests on BrowserStack, then you need to ensure that you have configured the `connectOptions` and `browsers` as shown in the `module.exports` of the config file.
 6. Run the sample jest script using `npm test` which runs the test `google.test.js` across 3 browsers in BrowserStack serially.
 Your can also configure Jest to run your tests in parallel.

+## Playwright with Test Runner

+If you are using Playwright Test Runner to run your Playwright tests, you can run all your playwright-test tests on BrowserStack as well.
+Follow the steps below to run the sample tests in this repository:

+1. Clone this repository using `git clone https://github.com/browserstack/playwright-browserstack.git` (if not already done).
+2. Go inside the directory playwright-test using `cd playwright-test`
+3. Install the dependencies using `npm install`
+4. Put in your credentials in the file `fixtures.js` in the caps part.
+5. If you are trying to run your own tests on BrowserStack, then you need to ensure that you have configured the `projects` correctly in `playwright.config.js` file.
+6. Run the sample test script using `npm run test` which runs all the tests inside tests directory across 5 browsers in BrowserStack.
+7. Run the sample test script using `npm run test:local` and add `browserstack.local:true` in the file `fixture.js` in caps part which runs all the tests inside tests directory across 5 browsers in BrowserStack.
+8. If you want to run your tests locally, you just need to configure the `projects` without name `@browserstack` in `playwright.config.js` file.

 ## Facing issues?

 If you are facing any issue with any of the above or any other issue in trying to run your Playwright tests on BrowserStack, you can [reach out to support](https://www.browserstack.com/contact#technical-support), select product as `Automate` and post your query there.